elabftw/elabdoc/doc/faq.rst

 * The tagging system allows you to keep track of family of experiments
 * Experiments can have color coded statuses (that you can edit at will)
 * You can link an experiment with an item from the database to retrieve in a click the plasmid/sirna/antibody/chemical you used
-* And it works the other way around, you can find all experiments done with a particular item from the database !
+* And it works the other way around, you can find all experiments done with a particular item from the database!
 * There is a locking mechanism preventing further edition
 * You can comment on an experiment (if it's not your experiment)
 * You can import your old database stored in an excel file